 Our core business is conducted within China and is governed by PRC laws and regulations.
 The PRC legal system is based on written statutes, and prior court decisions can only be used as a reference.
 Since 1979, the PRC government has promulgated laws and regulations in relation to economic matters such as foreign investment, corporate organization and governance, commerce, taxation and trade, with a view to developing a comprehensive system of commercial law, including laws relating to property ownership and development.
 However, due to the fact that these laws and regulations have not been fully developed, and because of the limited volume of published cases and the non-binding nature of prior court decisions, interpretation of PRC laws and regulations involves a degree of uncertainty.
 Some of these laws may be changed without being immediately published or may be amended with retroactive effect.
-Depending on the government agency or how an application or case is presented to such agency, we may receive less favorable interpretations of laws and regulations than our competitors, particularly if a competitor has long been established in the locality of, and has developed a relationship with, such agency.
-In addition, any litigation in China may be protracted and result in substantial costs and diversion of resources and management attention.
+Depending on the government agency or how an application or case is presented to such agency, we may receive less favorable interpretations of laws and regulations, any litigation in China may be protracted and result in substantial costs and diversion of resources and management attention.
 All these uncertainties may cause difficulties in the enforcement of our land use rights, entitlements under its permits, and other statutory and contractual rights and interests.